NASDAQ

 Below is a list of the current 5th letter identifiers currently in use:

-A – Class A Shares
+NASDAQA – Class A Shares

 B – Class B Shares